yarnpkg/berry/packages/gatsby/content/advanced/sherlock.md

 > **Important:** Note that the codefence is not only tagged `js`, but also `repro`.
 This is critical, as we don't want to execute every single snippet!

+## Developing your reproduction

+The easiest and most convenient way to develop your reproduction is by using the [Playground](/playground) (powered by [CodeSandbox](https://codesandbox.io/)).

+> Note: We ***strongly*** encourage you to use the Playground.
+It saves both you and us important time.
+Also, in the future, we *might* autoclose issues without a reproduction after a period of time, unless a contributor manually labels them as `reproducible`, so be prepared!

+### Features

+- A [Monaco Editor](https://microsoft.github.io/monaco-editor/) (the editor that powers VSCode) where you can write your reproduction.
+- A Terminal-like output where you can see the assertion or the error / playground tips if you haven't run anything yet.
+- A Menu for selecting reproduction templates.
+Note: Your last input is saved inside `localStorage` for future use.
+- The status of the playground (more information on hover).
+- An `Export` button that can be used to share the link of the playground and even copy/open an issue in our repo with the issue template filled with your reproduction (status has to be `reproducible`).
+You can also open the reproduction in CodeSandbox.
+- Shareable Playground URLs - You can export them by using the `Export` button and the code will be automatically imported inside the Playground when you access it through them.

+### Limitations

+- Reproductions are run inside a CodeSandbox container, so they're always running inside a Linux environment, with the Node version that CodeSandbox uses.
+This limitation also exists when running the reproduction with Sherlock inside an issue, so if you need to use a specific OS / Node version, you **have to** [develop your reproduction offline](#can-i-develop-my-reproduction-offline).
+- Don't use very large packages unless you absolutely have to - the sandbox won't like it.
+- The sandbox may go to sleep after some time.
+If that happens, reload the page to reboot it.

 ## Available functions

 You can use all of Javascript inside the repro code, including `async/await`.
 In fact, you can even use top-level `await`!
 As far as the runtime go you should have access to all of Node's APIs, plus some extras: